-- (1) Subject to a resolution passed by the association, the association's funds may be derived from the following sources only: - (a) the entrance fees and annual subscription fees payable by members, - (b) donations, - (c) other sources as determined by the committee. - (2) Subject to a resolution passed by the association, the association's funds and assets must be used to pursue the association's objects in the way that the committee determines. - (3) As soon as practicable after receiving money, the association must: - (a) deposit the money, without deduction, to the credit of the association's authorised deposit-taking institution account, and
+- (1) Subject to a resolution passed by the association, the association's funds may be derived from the following sources only: - (a) the entrance fees and annual subscription fees payable by members, - (b) i. the Association will maintain a Gift Fund called BMACHO Gift Fund which will be used only for the principal purpose of the Association; ii.
+All gifts and deductible contributions of money or property for that purpose are made to it; iii.
+Any money received because of such gifts or deductible contributions is credited to it; and iv.
+It does not receive any other money or property. - (c) other sources as determined by the committee. - (2) Subject to a resolution passed by the association, the association's funds and assets must be used to pursue the association's objects in the way that the committee determines.

-- (b) issue a receipt for the amount of money received to the person from whom the money was received. - (4) A cheque or other negotiable instrument must be signed by 2 authorised signatories.
+- (3) As soon as practicable after receiving money, the association must: - (a) deposit the money, without deduction, to the credit of the association's authorised deposit-taking institution account, and - (b) issue a receipt for the amount of money received to the person from whom the money was received. - (4) A cheque or other negotiable instrument must be signed by 2 authorised signatories.